teofilobd/teofilobd.github.io/_posts/2018-01-09-Lets-cook-a-Blinn-Phong.md

 ---
 published: true
 layout: post
-title: Let's cook a Blinn-Phong
+title: Let's Cook a Blinn-Phong
 date: '2018-01-09'
+image: /assets/images/blog/Diffuse.JPG
-categories: shaders unity
+categories: shaders unity graphics
 ---
 Today I'm going to teach you how to cook a Blinn-Phong.
 There are days when you want to eat a fancy, tasteful [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering) dish, but sometimes you are hungry and you just want to taste something as good and as simple as a Blinn-Phong.
 It can be cooked fast, the ingredients are easy to find and you can add the seasoning according to your preferences.